-Come on Get Happy!
+Remember 'The Partridge Family?'
+Come On, Get Happy!

-The Partridge Family, a 1970’s television show produced by Wes Farrell, was an instant hit!
-The show took on a life of its own with an awesome cast as well as some popular songs including, Come On Get Happy, I Think I Love You, Summer Days, Let The Good Times In, Breaking Up Is Hard To Do, I Can Feel Your Heartbeat, Together, I Woke Up In Love This Morning, Looking Through The Eyes Of Love, Rainmaker and Baby I Love, Love, I Love You.
+Produced by Wes Farrell, The Partridge Family was an instant hit.
+The show took on a life of its own with an awesome cast as well as some popular '70s bubblegum pop songs, including the chart-topping hit "I Think I Love You" and the top-ten singles "Doesn't Somebody Want to Be Wanted" and "I'll Meet You Halfway."
+Others that might come to mind are "Come On Get Happy," "Summer Days," "Let The Good Times In," "Breaking Up Is Hard To Do," "I Can Feel Your Heartbeat," "Together," "I Woke Up In Love This Morning," "Looking Through The Eyes Of Love," "Rainmaker" and "Baby I Love, Love, I Love You."

-Although The Partridge Family was a fictional “show business” family, they were people we were all able to connect with on some level.
+Although the Partridge Family was a fictional show-business family, they were people we were all able to connect with on some level.
 Each and every episode ended with an inspirational and positive message… Come On Get Happy!